Management buyout: Purpose

 Management buyouts are conducted by management teams as they want to get the financial reward for the future development of the company more directly than they would do as employees only.
-A management buyout can also be attractive for the seller as they can be assured that the future stand-alone company will have a dedicated management team thus providing a substantial downside protection against failure and hence negative press.
-Additionally, in the case the management buyout is supported by a private equity fund (see below), the private equity will, given that there is a dedicated management team in place, likely pay an attractive price for the asset.
+A management buyout can also be attractive for the seller as they can be assured that the future stand-alone company will have a dedicated management team thus providing continuity of operations and potentially increasing the likelihood of successful performance post-sale.
+Additionally, in the case the management buyout is supported by a private equity fund (see below), private equity investors often participate in MBOs to support management and may be willing to pay an attractive price for the asset due to the existing team’s insider knowledge and commitment.

 Financing

 Debt financing

 The management of a company will not usually have the money available to buy the company outright themselves.
 They would first seek to borrow from a bank, provided the bank was willing to accept the risk.
 Management buyouts are frequently seen as too risky for a bank to finance the purchase through a loan.
-Management teams are typically asked to invest an amount of capital that is significant to them personally, depending on the funding source/banks determination of the personal wealth of the management team.
+Management teams are typically asked to invest an amount of capital that is significant to them personally, depending on the funding source/banks’ determination of the personal wealth of the management team.
 The bank then loans the company the remaining portion of the amount paid to the owner.
-Companies that proactively shop aggressive funding sources should qualify for total debt financing of at least four times (4×) cash flow.